 - Party starter: no one likes to go hungry at a party.
 Nor do they want to get to the party and have nothing to eat straight away!
 This dip is a crowd pleaser which will entertain (and feed) all.
 Serve it warm with crackers or cold for a spreadable dip and you are all set.

-The photo below is to show you everything you need to make the recipe.
-Refer to the printable recipe card for detailed instructions.
+The photo below is to show you everything you need to make the ham cream cheese dip recipe.
+Please refer to the printable recipe card for detailed instructions.

 As you can see, the recipe calls for: